hl7ch/ch-lab-order/input/pagecontent/index.md

 ### HL7 Swiss FHIR Implementation Guide for generic laboratory orders

-This is the HL7 Swiss FHIR Implementation Guide for Laboratory Orders, which can be implemented as Orders by ServiceRequest or optionally as Orders by Forms.

-#### Order by ServiceRequest

- This quite common case primarily occurs in hospitals that operate their own medical laboratory.
-There is no Questonnaire, no QuestionnaireResponse, only the ServiceRequest, which contains what is beeing requested in a CodeableConcept.
-Therefore the service can be requested as a LOINC Code witĥ supplementary text string.
-Additional order information can be supplied in an 'orderDetail' element.
-Further elements references the coded reason, the insurance, the specimen.
-Supporting info may reference any Resource, such as medication, allergy/intolerace, condition (problem list).
-And the specimen resource points at the sample which has to be analyzed, like blood, serum, urine etc. The preanalytic conditions of the sample are also contained in this resource.
+This is the HL7 Swiss FHIR Implementation Guide for Laboratory Orders.
+Electronic Medical Records (EMR) systems can send an electronic laboratory order to a Laboratory Information System (LIS).
+The lab order takes the form of a FHIR bundle resource of type 'document' and uses the CH ORF (R4), Order & Referral by Form - Implementation Guide <http://fhir.ch/ig/ch-orf/index.html> to structure the administrative data (data provider, contact for order-document, recipient, copy recipient, document type and document class, patient, author).
+The analyses that are requested are available as code and as text in the ServiceRequest resource.
+This resource contains further important information about the requester and performer, the reason for the order, the medication, the conditions (the clinical context), the insurance and the material sample.
+This specimen ressource, in turn, contains information about the collection, the processing details, any required additives, and the container type to be used, among other things.
+So all the necessary information for executing the laboratory order is available for the receiving laboratory, and there is no necessity for a Questionnaire and QuestionnaireResponse resource.
+This quite common use case primarily occurs in hospitals that operate their own medical laboratory.

+[CH Core (R4) profiles](https://fhir.ch/ig/ch-core/index.html) and [CH EPR Term](https://fhir.ch/ig/ch-epr-term/2.0.9/index.html) are used to take account of national requirements.

-#### Order by Form
+#### Order by Form (optional)

-In addition to the ServiceRequest, the laboratory order can provide a form.
-In this optional situation the order is based on CH ORF (R4), Order & Referral by Form - Implementation Guide <http://fhir.ch/ig/ch-orf/index.html>, which refers on the CH Core Profiles of Switzerland and on CH EPR Term.

-It also refers to FHIR Implementation Guide for Structured Data Capture (SDC) for creating user-friendly questionnaires [SDC](https://build.fhir.org/ig/HL7/sdc/index.html) and targets forms that can be presented to the user with pre-filled input fields, and also provide guidance with searchable value sets.
-There are some enhancements to the general Order and Referral implementation guide.
-Above all, samples play a major role in the laboratory and pathology area and must be closely linked to the order so that they can be correctly assigned in the executing laboratory.
-In general, the Laboratory Implementation Guide can also be used for pathology orders, which often follow the same path and are passed on from the laboratories to specialized pathology departments.
-And similar to other divisions, previous findings and images can also be requested.

-This IG follows the Swiss eHealth Exchange Format Handbook Part I: Service Requests V 0.13.
-The Questionnaire resource gives guidance for the implementation of the user interface.

-Since many laboratories offer possibilities for monitoring vital signs, such as Blood pressure, ECG, pulse, these services can be ordered.
-But these use cases are out of scope of this implemantation guide, since there is a specific FHIR-Resource named DeviceRequest - Content, which should be used for this purose.
+There is another use case in which the commissioning laboratory provides the client with a form, similar to how laboratories used to serve clients with paper-based forms.
+This situation is implemented here by including the two resources Questionnaire (form) and QuestionnaireResponse (completed form) in the document in addition to the ServiceRequest resource.
+CH-ORF (R4) Implementation Guide is also used here, which in turn uses the FHIR Implementation Guide for Structured Data Capture (SDC) for creating user-friendly questionnaires [SDC](https://build.fhir.org/ig/HL7/sdc/index.html) to offer user-friendly forms with pre-filled fields and selectable ValueSets.

 #### Download